leidegre/leidegre.github.com/_posts/2016-04-03-falling-in-love-with-go.md

 layout: post
 ---

-# Go programs are built from source
+# Go programs compile to native binaries but are built and distributed by source (no shared objects or static libraries)

+^^ citation needed ^^

 I think the first clue was the way you are encuraged to setup your workspace.
 Your workspace is a collection of repositories that you tend to use and it's not necessarily tied to what your doing at the moment.
 As such, the idea of a workspace is bigger than a single project.
 This is nice when there's that one library that you find yourself going back to.
 You don't have to jump through a lot of hoops, you just say import that package and it will reflect a single instance of that library across your stuff.